The college admissions essay is perhaps the most dreaded part of the college application process.

 There are numerous tools available to help with spelling and grammar along with editing.
 Of course, you can use a word processing program with spell check and grammar check.
 Also, find a proofreader: parent, teacher or mentor.

 If you are looking for other online tools to help turn your rough draft into a polished essay free from spelling or grammar errors, here are a few:

 How do I find a college essay writing workshop, college essay tutor or get help with a college essay?

 Many high schools and libraries offer writing workshops for college applicants.
 Your counselor should be a good resource for these.
 Use social media when searching as well: type in #collegeessays on Twitter and search the results for coaches and workshops.
-You can find college advisors and tutors on the TeenLife website as well.

 Are there good books/websites on college essays?